edgedb/edgedb/docs/stdlib/cfg.rst

       the overall configuration setting from instance level all the way to session level.
   * - :eql:type:`cfg::DatabaseConfig`
+    - The database configuration object.
+It reflects all the applicable configuration at the EdgeDB database level.
+  * - :eql:type:`cfg::BranchConfig`
     - The database branch configuration object.
-It reflects all the applicable configuration at EdgeDB branch level.
+It reflects all the applicable configuration at the EdgeDB branch level.
   * - :eql:type:`cfg::InstanceConfig`
     - The instance configuration object.
   * - :eql:type:`cfg::ExtensionConfig`